 Latest Kaiser Health News Stories

-In this episode of “What the Health?”
-Julie Rovner of Kaiser Health News, Joanne Kenen of Politico, Alice Ollstein of Talking Points Memo and Sarah Jane Tribble of Kaiser Health News discuss some of the under-covered health stories of the past several weeks, including drug price issues, the opioid epidemic and women’s reproductive health.
+In this episode of “What The Health?”
+Julie Rovner of Kaiser Health News, Joanne Kenen of Politico, Alice Ollstein of Talking Points Memo and Margot Sanger-Katz of The New York Times discuss this week’s news, including health issues in the just-passed tax bill and a look back on the year in health policy.

 These accounts are exempt from taxes and linked to high-deductible health plans.
 Republicans tried last summer in their unsuccessful efforts to replace the health law to make the accounts more enticing for consumers, but they didn’t make those changes in the current tax bill.

 It’s a regular part of the politically charged debate over health care.
 But the lines sometimes blur between rhetoric and how Canada’s system actually works.